USFWS/secas/_posts/2023-11-17-Southeast-conservation-lands-of-the-future-SECAS-at-SEAFWA-2023.md

   headerClass: 'light-text'
 ---

 It was a big week for SECAS at last month's Southeastern Association of Fish and Wildlife Agencies conference.
 As in previous years, SECAS released the newest versions of the [Southeast Conservation Blueprint](https://secassoutheast.org/2023/10/27/Southeast-Conservation-Blueprint-2023-now-available.html) and the [SECAS Goal report](https://secassoutheast.org/2023/10/27/Recent-trends-in-Southeastern-ecosystems-2023-SECAS-goal-report-released.html).
 This year’s updates included updating and expanding the Blueprint in the U.S. Caribbean and Gulf of Mexico marine environment, as well as other refinements.
-SECAS staff worked hard to finalize the Blueprint and the Goal report before the conference as well as organizing and facilitating several symposia, giving five presentations, participating in panel discussions, connecting with partners at our booth, and reporting to the SEAFWA Board of Directors.
+SECAS staff worked hard to finalize the Blueprint and the Goal report before the conference as well as organizing and facilitating several symposia, giving five presentations, participating in panel discussions, connecting with partners at our booth, and reporting to the SEAFWA Board of Directors.<!--more-->

 For me, some of the conference highlights were working alongside this year’s [Minorities in Natural Resource Conservation](https://seafwa.org/committee/minrc#:~:text=The%20Minorities%20in%20Natural%20Resources,resource%20management%20at%20member%20agencies) (MINRC) student fellows, reporting to the SEAFWA Board of Directors, participating in the Caribbean Community of Practice symposium, and hosting the annual SECAS symposium.
 On behalf of the official [SECAS joint-party subcommittee of SEAFWA](https://seafwa.org/committee/secas), I updated State Directors on key SECAS accomplishments for the year and showcased the work of SECAS staff to support other subcommittees, such as the [Southeast Aquatic Resources Partnership](https://southeastaquatics.net/) (SARP) and MINRC.
 A big achievement came during the Directors’ Business Meeting, where the SEAFWA Directors unanimously adopted the [SECAS Charter](http://secassoutheast.org/pdf/SECAS_Charter_FINAL_10-18-23.pdf), which outlines the SECAS governance structure and the duties of the Executive Steering Committee.